IfeoluwaOkesola/innovatemart-project-bedrock-infra/README.md

+## 🚨 Project Status

+All AWS resources for this project (e.g.,VPC, EC2 instances, EKS, databases) have been **deprovisioned** to avoid ongoing cloud costs.
+This does not affect the validity of the project — the repository contains all **infrastructure code, deployment scripts, and setup instructions** needed to reproduce the environment.

 # Project Bedrock — InnovateMart Retail Store Deployment
 2nd Assignment for 3rd Semester cloud Engineering at Alt School
 ## 1. Architecture Overview